Cockatrice/Cockatrice/doc/doxygen/extra-pages/developer_documentation/network/protocol/protocol_game_command.md

 **Purpose:** Draw cards from deck.

 **Server:**
-- `Server_Game::handleDrawCards`
+- `Server_Player::cmdDrawCards`
+- Rejects if the game has not started or the player has conceded
-- Moves cards from deck → hand
+- Moves cards from deck to hand
+- Sends full card information privately to the drawing player
+- Sends only the draw count to all other players
+- Tracks drawn cards for undo
+- Updates revealed-top-card state when necessary
 - Emits `Event_DrawCards`

 **Client:**
 - `PlayerEventHandler::eventDrawCards`
+- Moves cards from library to hand
+- Reveals card identities only when included in the event
+- Updates both zones
+- Logs the draw

 ---